nextgis/docs_ng/source/docs_ngweb_3D/source/3D_scenes.rst

    Resource name 3D scene

-The “3D scene” tab allows you to select the type of data display on the 3D scene - a globe or a plane (:numref:`ngw3D_settings_3D_scene`).
+The '3D scene' tab allows you to select the type of data display on the 3D scene - a globe or a plane (:numref:`ngw3D_settings_3D_scene`).
 It is also possible to connect Yandex Panoramas and Google Street View data by specifying the appropriate API keys.
 Also you can specify a quality value that affects the performance of a 3D scene.